netgen/local-development-setup/redis/README.md

 ## 2 Start

-Since `Redis` is usually used in our web apps, we want it started automatically after a reboot.
+Since `Redis` is usually used in our web apps, we want it always running and started automatically after a reboot.

 ### 2.1 Start automatically